Setting up Configurations

 export default config

-This setup will load the environment variables from the .env file and make them available throughout your project.
+This setup will load the environment variables from the .env

 Adding Metadata

-In the metadata.ts file, we will add our prefix and name:
+file, we will add our prefix and name:

-export const BOT = {
+.export const BOT = {

 PREFIX: 'ns.',